spiegela/isilon-fsa-java/README.md

 execute.
 Host name verification has been disabled in this example.

 For the purposes of demonstration, the client configuration has been done via constants in the Client class.
-For production usage, this could be extracted via beans, configuration classes or properties.
+For production usage, this should be extracted into the constructor.

 Currently implemented methods: